6 Things You Shouldn't Say to Parents of a Gay Child

 During my high school years, there'd be whispers about so-and-so being gay, but we never knew for sure because nobody at that time dared to be open about it.
 Long before the military adopted its "don't ask, don't tell" policy, it was how most of us lived in the civilian world of the 70's, especially in extremely religious families like my own.

 I was completely convinced that we had evolved from those prehistoric days.
 My optimism, though, blackened in the weeks and months following my son's announcement when I started hearing the same cringe-worthy questions and comments.
 While taking my son's announcement in stride, I soon realized that others were struggling with it and had appointed me their guide on everything LGBTQ.
-I was chosen as our family's resident expert on the subject based on only one criteria: having a son who recently proclaimed he was gay!
+I was chosen as our family's resident expert on the subject based on only one criteria: having a son who recently proclaimed that he was gay!

 Don't Give Me the Job of Making You Feel Okay About My Son Being Gay